xxinl/semantic-similarity/README.md

 *"Sentence Similarity Based on Semantic Nets and Corpus Statistics" Yuhua Li et al, 2006.*

-###Still working in progress...
-Current version can only calculate path length distance similarity in synsets graph

 ###Dependencies
 Boost and Wordnet C API